25 Latent Factor Models

 \[ Y_{ij} = \mu + \alpha_i + \beta_j + \varepsilon_{ij} \]

-To see an example of this, we compute residuals:
+To see this, we compute residuals

 \[ r_{ij} = y_{ij} - (\hat{\mu} + \hat{\alpha}_i + \hat{\beta}_j) \]

-fit[, resid := rating - clamp(mu + a + b)]
+train_set[, resid := rating - clamp(fit$mu + fit$a[userId] + fit$b[movieId])]

 25.1 Factor analysis

 We start with a simple simulated example.
 Specifically, we simulate ratings \(Y_{ij}\) for six movies and 120 users.
-For simplicity we assume that these ratings have been adjusted for the movie and user effects described in Chapter 24.
+For simplicity we assume that these ratings have been adjusted for the movie and user effects, as described in Chapter 24.
 We stored the results for 120 user and 6 movie effects in the object y:

 dim(y)